History of ABS-CBN: 2020–present: Shifting to new media and other businesses

-Following the rejection of their broadcast franchise, ABS-CBN shifted its focus on platforms that do not require legislative franchise.
-These include international licensing and distribution, digital and cable platforms, content syndication via different streaming services and block-timing with different TV networks.
+Following the rejection of their renewal broadcast franchise application, ABS-CBN shifted its focus on the line of businesses that do not require legislative franchise.
+These include international licensing and distribution, digital and cable platforms, content syndication via various streaming services and block-timing with various TV networks.

 In an interview with ABS-CBN News chief Ging Reyes, said the media network is set in shifting its operations online and she hopes that they could continue their good performance in terms of audience engagement, being the number one news digital property in the country.
 Once the COVID-19 pandemic is over, ABS-CBN plans to create additional programs apart from TV Patrol and produce more online video content and rebuild ABS-CBN's current news affairs lineup in the future such as making documentaries.

 Also, in a separate interview with Star Magic head Laurenti Dyogi, he said they are looking for new opportunities and that they would like to venture into international production and the prospect of going beyond the Philippine territory.
-ABS-CBN and Star Magic would like to be a major player locally and globally by partnering with Netflix, WeTV iflix, Viu and other over-the-top platforms for their content.
+ABS-CBN and Star Magic would like to be a major player locally and globally by partnering with Netflix, Amazon Prime Video, iQIYI, WeTV iflix, Viu, Max, Viva One and other over-the-top platforms for their content.
 Back in 2019, the network co-produced with American film production company Electric Entertainment for the crime drama television series Almost Paradise.
 It was the network's first taste of a North American production, and a second season of the series is in the planning stage.

 On June 15, 2020, ABS-CBN announced its partnership with GMMTV, a leading content company in Thailand, as it bagged the television and over-the-top rights to air eight GMMTV drama series dubbed in Filipino and was shown on Kapamilya Channel and iWantTFC.
-First to air was the top-trending boys' love (BL) romantic comedy, 2gether: The Series.
+First to air was the top-trending boys' love (BL) romantic comedy, 2gether: The series.
 The sequel, Still 2gether, was also shown on August 15, 2020, with a one-day delayed telecast from Thailand.
 A stronger partnership between ABS-CBN and GMMTV is expected as they explore co-production of film and television content, music, and live entertainment.
 One of them is a virtual fan event called "BrightWin Manila: The Virtual Fan Meet" which was held via KTX on December 5, 2020, after the success of Hello Stranger: The Final FanCon due to the rising popularity of boys' love (BL) series during the COVID-19 pandemic.
 Both networks are also collaborating to co-produce a project starring one of 2gether: The series lead actors and an ABS-CBN artist under Dreamscape Entertainment.
 The project is currently under development.